fenago/git/Lab_11.md

 default, has `[PATCH 0/3] ` (if sending three patches) in the subject line.
 A cover letter with only the default template subject and body won't be sent as default.
-In the scripts that come with this chapter, the `git send-email` command invokes the `--force` and `--confirm=never` options.
+In the scripts that come with this lab, the `git send-email` command invokes the `--force` and `--confirm=never` options.
 This was done for script automation to force Git to send the mails even though the cover letter has not been changed from the default.
 You can try to